geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-14/meeting-transcript.md

 - **[Kernel Refactors](#geohot-000041)**: Major refactoring is underway to create a cleaner kernel representation by explicitly ending ranges, using `define_reg`, and removing `ones` to ensure ops work consistently across small and large graphs.
 - **[hcopt Refactors](#chenyu-000130)**: Hand-coded optimizations (`hcopt`) have been refactored for readability and flexibility, now using absolute axis positions.
 This allows for more advanced reordering (e.g., moving upcasts before reduces) and unexpectedly improved openpilot performance.
 - **[Kernel Refactors](#geohot-000507)**: A new approach for labeling axes (e.g., `global one`, `reduce zero`) is being adopted to make optimizations invariant to the removal of size-1 dimensions.
-- **[MLPerf Llama 405B](#chenyu-000810)**: For the Llama 405B evaluation, it was confirmed that the data loader concatenates all datasets into one large stream and evaluates with a sliding window, explaining the strict evaluation order requirement.
+- **[MLPerf LLaMA 405B](#chenyu-000810)**: For the LLaMA 405B evaluation, it was confirmed that the data loader concatenates all datasets into one large stream and evaluates with a sliding window, explaining the strict evaluation order requirement.
-- **[MLPerf Llama 405B](#geohot-001000)**: To meet the AMD contract goals, the primary focus for Llama training is on optimizing the performance of the GEMM and flash attention kernels, alongside implementing multi-node support.
+- **[MLPerf LLaMA 405B](#geohot-001000)**: To meet the AMD contract goals, the primary focus for LLaMA training is on optimizing the performance of the GEMM and flash attention kernels, alongside implementing multi-node support.
 - **[Viz Tool](#qazalin-001135)**: Graph rewrite steps can now be visualized using the `tiny-device`, providing better insight into the transformations applied during `get_program` and `get_schedule`.
 - **[Viz Tool](#qazalin-001208)**: The visualization tool now renders graphs in a separate stream, fixing display issues with multi-graph programs and showing kernel execution timelines across different devices.
 - **[Viz Tool](#geohot-001337)**: There are plans to enhance the viz tool with more detailed profiling data, such as SQTT traces and performance counters (e.g., L2 bandwidth), to better diagnose kernel performance bottlenecks.
 - **[Drivers](#geohot-002040)**: The next priority for driver development is to enable fast data copies between storage and GPUs and to implement optimizer weight offloading, which requires efficient use of pinned CPU memory.
-- **[Drivers](#chenyu-002531)**: It was suggested to test the copy overhead and optimizer offloading performance by running a BERT model on an MI300X with its optimizer state kept on the CPU, simulating the Llama 405B workload.
+- **[Drivers](#chenyu-002531)**: It was suggested to test the copy overhead and optimizer offloading performance by running a BERT model on an MI300X with its optimizer state kept on the CPU, simulating the LLaMA 405B workload.
 - **[Cloud](#wozeparrot-002736)**: The cloud file system is slow and blocked on merging hashing improvements from `tiny-grid`.
 This is delayed by a machine-specific hashing bug on AMD that needs to be resolved first.
 - **[ONNX](#chenyu-003122)**: The `load_onnx` implementation is blocked by a failing test in openpilot involving a constant-folded, shape-changing bitcast.
 A workaround is needed to unblock merging the new ONNX support.
 - **[ONNX](#chenyu-003502)**: A correctness bug in an ONNX up/down-sampling operation was exposed by recent `hcopt` refactors.
 The issue, previously thought to be device-specific, needs a proper fix to ensure correct behavior on all platforms.